rzedka/TRN-Generator/README.md

 [xhub download link][1]

 ## Introduction
-True Random Number generator based on amplified thermal noise.
+The first version of the True Random Number (TRN) generator based on amplified thermal noise is shown in figures below.
 <!---
 Display math: